wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/4-document-functional-requirements-artifacts.md

 The following are a few simple examples of functional requirements:

- -  As a sales user I need to be able to close an opportunity as lost and capture why it was lost so that we can improve our sales tactics in the future.
+ -  As a sales user, I need to be able to close an opportunity as lost, and capture why it was lost so that we can improve our sales tactics in the future.
- -  As a sales manager I need to be able to approve a discount on a quote so I can reduce the total price and give a discount to the customer.
+ -  As a sales manager, I need to be able to approve a discount on a quote, so I can reduce the total price and give a discount to the customer.
- -  As a staff accountant I want to be prevented from closing a batch that has pending items, so I do not have to re-open it later.
+ -  As a staff accountant, I want to be prevented from closing a batch that has pending items, so I do not have to re-open it later.

-These communicate who, what, and why.
+These examples communicate who, what, and why.

 The following are a few examples of poorly worded requirements:

  -  Opportunities can be won or lost.
  -  Price should reflect discounts.
- -  From the Batch Item List, clicking the Close Batch button which is the third button from the left should close the batch if there are no items that would stop it from happening.
+ -  From the Batch Item List, clicking the Close Batch button, which is the third button from the left, should close the batch if there are no items that would stop it from happening.

 When gathering requirements of any variety, it is very helpful to map toward process or user journey, not just a list of features and functions.
 Build a story for a user and how they will successfully use the system you are designing.
 You can scribble on a whiteboard, use a tool to diagram a process, whatever works for your team at the planning stage you are in.
 Your team will dissect the pieces into smaller actionable items later.

 ### Acceptance criteria

 Having a clear understanding of how a requirement is considered satisfied is important.
-Often documenting this will help determine if the requirement is detailed enough and right sized.
-This is also helpful for the testing teams to evaluate the implementation of the requirement.
+Often, documenting this requirement will help determine if the requirement is detailed enough and right sized.
+This documentation is also helpful for the testing teams to evaluate the implementation of the requirement.
 And finally, it should be reviewed with the stakeholder to ensure it is accurate as it can be used to help prevent scope creep.
-It’s important to look for acceptance criteria that can’t possibly be met and negotiate to reach a compromise that is achievable.
+It’s important to look for acceptance criteria that can’t possibly be met, and negotiate to reach a compromise that is achievable.

 ### Capturing exceptions